 CLI Reference

-Complete reference for all vibe commands — init, run, list, check, and status.
+Complete reference for all vibe commands — init, run, list, check, status, and eject.

 Overview